 There are 3 major ways of collecting and estimating traffic for a website:

-- Track users with custom installed software (e.g. toolbars) and record the websites they visit, then use the data collectively to estimate how popular a given website is.
-The main problem with this method is that toolbars aren’t popular among users, especially tech savvy users, and the data is somewhat skewed towards the kind of people who would use the toolbars (the not-so-savvy Internet users).
+- Track users with custom installed software (e.g. toolbars) and record the websites they visit, then use the data collected to estimate how popular a given website is.
+The main problem with this method is that toolbars aren’t popular among users, especially tech-savvy users, and the data is somewhat skewed towards the kind of people who would use the toolbars (the not-so-savvy Internet users).
 To make matters worse, some of the toolbars only work for certain browsers, while others are even classified as spyware/malware.

 - ISP data tracking.
 A more direct way is to collect vast amounts of data from ISPs and inspect what sites broadband users visit.
 This option is by far the most accurate, but it’s also the most limited due to privacy laws.